 For your practice-based experience, you can undertake paid or voluntary work experience in a variety of care and health settings.
 For independent theoretical learning, we will provide candidates with access to online learning resources following your interview.

-For full guidance on gaining relevant experience and what evidence you’ll need to provide, please see the portfolio guidance document.
+For full guidance on gaining relevant experience and what evidence you’ll need to provide, please see the Pre-Entry Portfolio here.

 When should I complete and submit the portfolio?